beekman/to-do-list/README.md

-LAB 11: Fullstack TODO list
+Full-stack To-Do List
 ===

-Todo App with page for tracking a single list of TODOs
+Todo App with page for tracking a single list of To-Do Items

-1. Displays a list of todos and indicate whether or not complete
+1. Displays a list of to-dos and indicate whether or not complete
-1. Has a form for adding a todo
+1. Has a form for adding a to-do
-1. Marks a todo as complete
+1. Marks a to-do as complete
-1. Removes todo items
+1. Removes to-do items

 ## Todo Data